kpradeep06ds-star/ERA_V4/Assignment_13/README.md

 * **Qualitative behaviour**:

   * Early on, sampled text is noisy, with random phrases and artifacts mixed into the prompt.
-  * From step 500 onward, the model consistently produces **clean, Shakespeare-style dialogue** starting from your prompt `"Once upon a time"`, showing strong copying/memorisation of the training corpus.
+  * From step 500 onward, the model consistently produces **clean, Shakespeare-style dialogue** starting from the prompt `"Once upon a time"`, showing strong copying/memorisation of the training corpus.

 ---